Webnode: Website Builder Review 2022

 Conclusion

-As noted above, all of this simplicity and usability do come at a cost, namely, that Webnode lacks a handful of features its users might eventually need or want to use.
-This is understandable, even though in our opinion, Webnode went too far in cutting useful tools that wouldn't have overloaded the dashboard or interface.
-For example, Webnode could easily integrate more element options, support for e-commerce (digital products, for example), or email marketing campaigns without overwhelming anyone.
+As noted above, all of this simplicity and usability comes at a cost: Webnode lacks many features that users might eventually need or want.
+This is understandable, even though in our opinion, Webnode cut too many tools that wouldn't have overloaded the dashboard or interface.
+For example, more element options, support for ecommerce (digital products, for example), or email marketing campaigns could be added without overwhelming anyone.

 For those who can live without these features, access to a highly efficient, no-frills website builder easily capable of creating elegant and visually-appealing end products awaits.